Prosecutors will seek the death penalty against a York City man accused of fatally beating a toddler he regularly baby-sat.

 On Tuesday, Woodard appeared in York County Court for his formal arraignment, which is when prosecutors gave notice they will seek a first-degree murder conviction as well as the death penalty.

-Torture alleged: District Attorney Tom Kearney cited two aggravated factors: Jaques' young age and the fact that his
+Torture alleged: District Attorney Tom Kearney cited two aggravated factors: Jaques' young age and the fact that his death amounted to torture.

 "The child was severely beaten over an extended period of time while in the (care) of the defendant," Kearney said.